+EED 341.
+Methods and Materials for Teaching Language and Composition in the Secondary School.
+(PTE) (4).
 Prerequisite to student teaching.
 Methods and materials for teaching language and composition in the secondary schools.
 Includes curriculum and classroom organization, evaluation, procedures and materials, relationship of language and composition to the total secondary program.
 Teaching techniques are a point of emphasis.

 EED 401.
-WORKSHOP IN THE TEACHING OF ENGLISH.
-(PTE) Maximum nine hours credit.
+Workshop in the Teaching of English.
+(PTE) (Maximum 9).
 A series of workshops in special problems in the teaching of English, conducted by authorities in the field.